craigmbooth/craigmbooth.github.io/pages/unbuilding-the-self/glossary.md

 classes: wide
 ---

-# Glossary: A Skeptic-Friendly Guide to the Dharma Terms I Use

 This isn't a formal glossary.
 It's more like a set of working definitions—the kind I wish I'd had when I first started reading about emptiness and practice.
 The terms below show up throughout the blog series, often without much explanation.
 Here's a little orientation in case you want it.

 ### **Emptiness (suññatā)**